 Ian Perritt -- Logistics Manager

 Ian’s passion for efficiency and renewable energy, experience with freight logistics and QuickBooks, has changed the day-to-day operations at the mill.
 He has organized all things administrative, thoughtfully innovated how we run our office, and made our customers’ orders get where they need to be on time.
 Ian loves motorcycles and is a great mechanic.
 He and his wife Kami care about the well-being of abandoned dogs and cats, and they make their home a place where their many pets can live a good life.

 Dave Klingenberg -- Miller

 When you marvel at Shagbark’s broad line of fresh, flavorful, stone-ground Organic flours, cereals, grits, and polenta, know that Dave’s love and attention to calibrating the stones and choosing the correct screens are making it happen.
 Dave’s long time passion for working on motorcycles has made him a top notch mechanic, keeping our mill in tip-top shape.
 Fueled by Swedish black metal and an encyclopedic knowledge of Simpsons references, Dave keeps Shagbark’s mills doing what they do best.

 Dillon Green -- Bookkeeping and Outreach

 A man of many hats around the mill, Dillon keeps you up to date on what’s new with Shagbark through social media, answers your questions via e-mail and phone, coordinates products getting where they need to go around Athens County, and you may even see him showing up in the booth at some of your favorite events like Paw Paw Fest or Nelsonville Music Festival.
-An OU alum who spent several years in Tennessee, he and his soon-to-be wife were elated to return to their roots in Athens in 2018.
+An OU alum who spent several years in Tennessee, he and his wife were elated to return to their roots in Athens in 2018.
 Dillon enjoys playing music, collecting retro video-games, and making his co-workers groan with terrible puns.